- Licensing Services

 If your business deals with the importation, manufacture, distribution or sale of alcohol in Washington State, you need a liquor license.

 A liquor license is an endorsement on your Business License issued by the Washington State Department of Revenue (DOR) Business Licensing Service.
-You must complete the Business License Application even if you already have a Business License, along with a Liquor Control Board Addendum.
+You must complete the Business License Application even if you already have a Business License, along with a Liquor and Cannabis Board Addendum.

-After you submit your liquor license application, the Washington State Liquor Control Board (WSLCB) will take you through the licensing process and ultimately decide whether to approve or deny your application.
+After you submit your liquor license application, the Washington State Liquor and Cannabis Board (WSLCB) will take you through the licensing process and ultimately decide whether to approve or deny your application.